Discount: September 3, 2013

 What is an approved homestead/farmstead property?
 Taxpayers must apply for approval by completing and submitting an application to the Centre County Board of Assessment.
 An approved homestead/farmstead property, therefore, is a taxpayer’s primary residence that has been granted homestead/farmstead status by the Centre County Board of Assessment based on the application submitted.
 Please note that an individual cannot have more than one primary residence at any time.

-If I apply now, will my 2012 tax bill be adjusted to reflect the homestead/farmstead exclusion and reduction in taxes?
-The deadline for filing a completed application that would reduce your 2011 school district property tax bill was March 1, 2012.
+If I apply now, will my 2013 tax bill be adjusted to reflect the homestead/farmstead exclusion and reduction in taxes?
+The deadline for filing a completed application that would have reduced your 2013 school district property tax bill was March 1, 2013.
 A taxpayer may contact the Centre County Tax Assessment Office at any time to obtain an application.
-For applications submitted after the deadline, the reduction will be effective for the following tax year, in this case 2013.
+For applications submitted after the deadline, the reduction will be effective for the following tax year, in this case 2014.
 As required by Act 1 of 2006, the district sends the required notices to eligible property owners by December 31st each year.

 Do I have any responsibilities under the homestead and/or farmstead exclusion?
 Once you have received official notification that your application has been approved, you must notify the Assessment Office if the use of your property changes to an unqualified property.
 For example, if you rent your home, rent a portion of your home, or elect to use an area of the dwelling for commercial purposes, your approved exclusion may be lost or pro-rated for partial use of the dwelling.
 Any change of use must be reported to the Centre County Assessment Office within 45 days.
 Also, remember that a change in ownership requires the new owners to complete and submit an application to the Assessment Office in order to have the primary residence approved for a homestead/farmstead exclusion.
 The homestead/farmstead exclusion does not automatically transfer if a property is sold.
 New owners should contact the Assessment Office after their closing to begin their application process.